ashish173/ng2-forms/README.md

 This is a demo project repository for Angular Reactive forms blog.

-Concept for this form is directly picked from our [startup](http://yatrum.com).
+Concept for this form is directly picked from our startup [Yatrum](http://yatrum.com) an application for travellers.
 Code for it is also open source and can be found [here](https://github.com/aviabird.com/yatrum).
 Go ahead clone it and use it for your purpose in any way you want.

 ## Development server
 Commands to run the example locally.